This is Abigail... and here is her story:

-I can't even put into words how incredibly emaciated she is.
-There is no meat on her at all, only bones.
-You can feel her spine, hip bones, and every rib.
+I can't even put into words how incredibly emaciated she was.
+There is nothing on her at all, only bones.
+You could feel her spine, hip bones, and every rib.

 But we saw that HOPE in her eyes... and we had to give her the chance to finally experience the life she always deserved!

-Thank you, to every one of you who has prayed and donated toward her care!
-We can't wait to show her what RESCUED and LOVED really means!
+Thank you, to every one of you who prayed and donated toward her care!
+We are so blessed to have been able to show her what RESCUED and LOVED really means!

-If you'd like to help with her care (her total hospital bill was $9,780 and she will need dental surgery once she is fully recovered), a tax-deductible, secure donation can be made HERE, thank you❤
+If you'd like to help us save more special animals like Abigail, a tax-deductible, secure donation can be made HERE, thank you❤